facebookresearch/RAM/projects/paragator/README.md

 ## ParaGator

-Our method jointly trains a single language model, $\mathcal{M}_\theta$ to (i) generate diverse candidate solutions and (ii) aggregate these solutions into a final answer.
+Our method jointly trains a single language model, $\mathcal{M}_\theta$ to (i) generate diverse candidate solutions and (ii) to aggregate these solutions into a final answer.
 Both stages are optimized end-to-end using online RL.

 ### Training